Dakota56865/Esports_Earnings_Analysis/README.md

 - Further analysis on emerging esports markets.
 - Exploration of player engagement metrics at a more granular level.
 - Integration of additional data sources for more detailed forecasts.

-### Contact Information
-For any inquiries or collaborations, feel free to contact me at [your-email@example.com].